 On or Off Campus

-That means more and more young people don't have the benefit of traditional "campus ministry" - a faith community designed around the unique needs and opportunities of young adulthood.
+That means more and more young people don't have the benefit of traditional "campus ministry" - a faith community designed around the unique needs, interests, and opportunities of young adulthood.

-Our mission is to fill this gap, connect young people with one another and with your faith - regardless of where or how you're preparing for the next steps in your life.
+Our mission is to fill this gap by connecting young people with each other and with your faith - regardless of where or how you're preparing for the next steps in your life.

 Rev. Natalie Hill